How To Keep Bad Tenants Out Of Your House

 Another way to check references is by taking advantage of the social media world we live in.
 Check social media profiles and get a sense of their personality and other characteristics about them.

-Point Number Three (How To Keep Bad Tenants Out Of Your House)
+Background Check (How To Keep Bad Tenants Out Of Your House)

 The third point is, doing a background check and this is very important.

 The following three points are the things gkhouses looks for when doing a background check.

 - No violent felonies

 - No felonies within the past 10 years

 These are all very, very important and should help you in your screening criteria.